Ajay-Kandagatla/DATASCIENCE/README.md

 # DATASCIENCE
 Step for Deployment

-1 Use cd.. and goto
+Step 1 Use cd.. and goto
 C:>cd folder

 Step 2 Go to Destination Folder